sanelysocial/hello-world/README.md

 # hello-world
 Hello world!
-I am making an attempt to learn R to have better hand at marketing analytics.
+I am making an attempt to learn R to have a better hand at marketing analytics.